jeromefroe/metser/README.md

 ### Unmarshal

-These benchmarks looks at the time it takes to `Unmarshal` a byte slice into a Metric.
+These benchmarks look at the time it takes to `Unmarshal` a byte slice into a Metric.

 ```
 BenchmarkVmihailencoMsgpackUnmarshalCounter-4           10000000               167 ns/op